keithrlucier/proxmox-dm-health-check/Documentation.md

 - Check `dmsetup ls` manually
 - Some entries may require node reboot

+### False Positive Duplicates (Fixed in v32/v33)
+- **v31 Bug**: Would flag different storage pools as duplicates
+- **Solution**: Upgrade to v33 which correctly handles multiple storage pools

+### Empty Storage Pool Names (Fixed in v33)
+- **v32 Bug**: Storage pool extraction regex failed
+- **Solution**: v33 includes corrected regex for all storage naming formats

 ## Summary

-The Proxmox Device Mapper Issue Detector v31 fills a critical gap in Proxmox operations by identifying and resolving device mapper issues that cause VM failures.
-By focusing on duplicate detection as the primary concern, the script helps administrators maintain stable and predictable VM operations.
+The Proxmox Device Mapper Issue Detector v33 fills a critical gap in Proxmox operations by identifying and resolving device mapper issues that cause VM failures.
+By correctly detecting only TRUE duplicates (same VM, storage pool, and disk), the script helps administrators maintain stable and predictable VM operations without false alarms.

-**Version 31 Enhancement**: Email reports now include direct GitHub repository links, making it easier for users to:
-- Access the latest documentation
-- Report issues directly
-- Check for updates
-- Contribute to the project
+**Critical Fixes in v32/v33**:
+- **v32**: Fixed false positive duplicate detection for VMs with disks on multiple storage pools
+- **v33**: Fixed storage pool extraction to correctly parse all naming formats

 The tool is essential for:
 - Clusters with frequent VM migrations
 - Environments with high VM churn
+- Complex VM configurations with multiple storage pools
 - Recovery from failed operations
 - Preventive maintenance
 - Troubleshooting VM startup issues

 Regular use of this script (via cron) provides early warning of developing issues and maintains a clean, efficient Proxmox environment.
-The GitHub integration ensures users always have access to the latest updates and community support.
+The accurate detection ensures administrators focus on real problems without wasting time on false positives.

+**Remember**:
+- TRUE duplicates (same storage pool) are critical and require immediate attention
+- Different storage pools with same disk number are NORMAL and valid
-**Remember**: Duplicates are critical and require immediate attention, while tombstones are important but less urgent.
-The script's priority-based approach ensures the most dangerous issues are addressed first.
+- Tombstones are important but less urgent
+- The script's priority-based approach ensures the most dangerous issues are addressed first

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/keithrlucier/proxmox-dm-health-check/blob/main/LICENSE) file for details.

 ---
-**End of Documentation v31**
+**End of Documentation v33**